The Court of Protection safeguards the welfare of people who do not have mental capacity to make decisions for themselves.

 “TV Edwards is an outstanding law firm….
 Its solicitors are dedicated, intelligent, determined, and empathetic.
 The solicitors I have worked with have particular expertise in dealing with vulnerable clients, many of whom lack capacity.“– Legal 500 UK Solicitors Guide 2022

 “Brilliant team.
 Knowledgeable and strategic.
 Particularly good in cases involving mental incapacity.”– Legal 500 UK Solicitors Guide 2022

 Funding your case

-Where Legal Aid is not available we can quote you a competitive fixed price for our work.
+Where Legal Aid is not available we can offer you competitive hourly rates or fixed fee packages.
 Click here to find out more.